 Blue Springs was where I first saw the manatee, and it was one of the best places I have seen them yet.
 The water was so clear, and with a polarized lens I could really take some good photos of these beautiful mammals.
-Blue Springs also offers canoe and kayak rentals, a nice hike to the source, some historic buildings to tour and a boat ride, but I just enjoyed hanging out with the manatee all day.
+Blue Springs also offers canoe and kayak rentals, a nice hike to the source of the spring, some historic buildings to tour and a boat ride.
+I didn’t do any of these though, I just enjoyed hanging out with the manatee all day.

 Weeki Wachee Springs

-The shear size of the headwaters at Rainbow Springs was something to see.
-I loved going for a swim there as the water was unbelievably clear and beautiful.
-This area used to be an amusement park back in the day, so the grounds showed traces of this history with man-made waterfalls and beautiful flowers throughout.
+The sheer size of the headwaters at Rainbow Springs was something to see.
+I loved going for a swim there and the water was unbelievably clear and beautiful.
+This area used to be an amusement park back in the day, so the grounds showed traces of this history, with man-made waterfalls and beautiful flowers throughout.
 I really enjoyed my time at Rainbow Springs and wish I could have stayed there longer.

 Because I visited Ichetucknee Springs on an overcast day, it is hard to compare it to the other springs I saw in their full splendor.
 That doesn’t mean I enjoyed it any less though.
-I had a great kayak trip down the river there, spotting beautiful birds, fish and even a few manatees along the way.
+I had a great kayak trip down the river, spotting beautiful birds, fish and even a few manatee along the way.